KieranHannagan/find-a-book/README.md

   * [Email](#email)

   ## Installation
-  To install, simply clone the repository into your bash or shell, and run an `npm install` to download the required dependencies and `npm run develop`.
-You will then be ready to use the Team Generated!
+  To install, simply clone the repository into your bash or shell, and run an `npm install` to download the required dependencies, `npm run build` and `npm run develop`.
+You will then be ready to use the book finder!

   ## Usage